damphyr/gaudi/doc/CONFIGURATION.md

 #input files flag (some linkers do have it.
 You prefix every object file with it, yes you do)
 linker_in=
 linker_out=
-#Some linkers have a different flag for dynamically linked and statically linked libraries.
-Some don't
+#Flag for dynamically linked libraries
 linker_lib=
 linker_commandfile_prefix=
 ```